raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_4.md

 This step will really help you to make sure the outputs of your program are useful for later stages of MSL, and that you remain focused throughout stage 2!
 </p>

+--- collapse ---
+---
+title: Limitations of the sensors
+---

+Be aware of the limitations of the sensors and the [constraints imposed by them](https://projects.raspberrypi.org/en/projects/experiment-design/1).
+In particular, be mindful that the temperature and humidity sensors are affected more by the temperature of the CPU than anything else.
+If you wish to take readings of the ISS environment, you should test the temperature and humidity readings in a controlled (known) environment and come up with a strategy to compensate for this limitation.

+---/collapse ---

 ### Do some research

 There are lots of resources on how to use the Astro Pi hardware on the [projects.raspberrypi.org](https://projects.raspberrypi.org) website.
 To make the most of your opportunity we recommend you complete either of the pathways below, depending on the nature of your experiment: